luis-i-benavides/cams-ref-impl-angular/README.md

      ./gradlew idea

 ## Debugging the Client Code
-While debugging the AngularJS code, it is useful to reload the page in the browser automatically when any source file changes.
+While debugging the AngularJS code locally, it is useful to reload the page in the browser automatically when any source file changes.
 You can do this by running the `gulp watch` command in `cams-ref-impl-angular/cams-ref-impl-angular-client`.

 # To Do (in descending priority)